Why should I partner with GRIT?

 ✔ Uppsala University

-GRIT is also developed and led in partnership with trauma-informed therapists and facilitators to ensure safety, effectiveness, and lasting impact.
-Their expertise ensures that every aspect of the program is scientifically sound, culturally relevant, and deeply transformative for children in war-affected regions.
+GRIT is developed and led in partnership with trauma-informed therapists and facilitators to ensure safety, effectiveness, and lasting impact.
+Their expertise ensures that every aspect of the program is scientifically sound, culturally relevant, and deeply transformative for children in crisis-affected regions.

 Direct Impact

-Your donation directly supports the development and operation of this innovative program, giving children in Gaza access to a safe, engaging, and effective mental health intervention.
-Unlike traditional talk therapy, transformative game design integrates role-playing with professional therapy, offering a creative and emotionally secure way for children to process trauma.
+Your funding directly supports the development and operation of this innovative program, giving people of all ages in post crisis areas access to a safe, engaging, and effective mental health intervention.
+Unlike traditional talk therapy, transformative game design integrates role-playing with professional therapy, offering a creative and emotionally secure way for children, teens, and adults to process trauma.

 Evidence Driven

-Traditional group therapy often struggles to engage children.
-However, play therapy, specifically role-playing games, has shown to have both significant potential and more immediate effects.
+Traditional group therapy often struggles to engage children (and adults).
+However play therapy, specifically role-playing games, has shown to have both significant potential and more immediate effects.

 Research shows that children are more likely to express their emotions through the characters they play, especially those facing challenges, rather than speaking directly about themselves.
 This process allows them to integrate feedback for their character that they can also internalize and apply to their own lived experience.

 To ensure the program’s effectiveness, a neutral third party will conduct studies comparing GRIT to traditional group therapy.
-Our long-term goal is to expand this model beyond Gaza, bringing healing to children in conflict zones worldwide.
+Our long-term goal is to expand this model beyond Gaza and Ukraine, bringing healing to survivors in conflict zones worldwide.

-By helping children process trauma in a safe, creative space, we are giving them the opportunity to heal, regain a sense of normalcy, and rebuild their sense of self.
+By helping participants process trauma in a safe, creative space, we are giving them the opportunity to heal, regain a sense of normalcy, and rebuild their sense of self.
+From here, they have more mental and emotional capacity to rebuild their communities and economy.

 When trauma goes unaddressed, it can lead to feelings of hopelessness, isolation, and cycles of violence.
 Providing them with positive outlets for expression, connection, and emotional support reduces the risk of future instability and the spread of harmful ideologies that thrive in times of crisis and uncertainty.

-This program offers a path toward resilience and empowerment, helping children move forward with strength and purpose.
+This program offers a path toward resilience and empowerment – both personally and economically, helping all ages move forward with strength and purpose.
 By investing in their recovery today, we are fostering stability, security, and lasting peace for them and for the world.

 Two young Palestinian boys playing in the water, laughing and smiling.